-There is currently a Procurement Bill progressing through the UK Parliament with the intention of it repealing and consolidating various procurement regulations, including the DSPCR.
-The government has stated that it will give a minimum of six months' notice before 'go-live' and this will not be until 2023 at the earliest.
 With respect to the SSCRs, the government published a Command Paper on 4 April 2022 (Defence and Security Industrial Strategy: Reform of the Single Source Contract Regulations), which sets out various proposed changes.
 These include greater choice and flexibility in procurement, a quicker and simpler procurement process, the promotion of innovation and various technical changes to address problems encountered with the SSCRs in the past eight years.
-Delivering this reform to the SSCRs requires amendments to the Defence Reform Act 2014 (which are listed in a schedule to the Procurement Bill), amending or creating new secondary legislation and revising the Statutory Guidance.
-There is no clear timescale for these changes at present.
+Primary legislation has been enacted through the Procurement Act 2023, which amends the Defence Reform Act 2014.
+A consultation has recently taken place on amendments to the SSCRs that states that the MOD proposes two tranches of secondary legislation to amend the SSCRs.
+The first tranche is expected to bring in reforms to support the delivery of the Defence and Security Industrial Strategy, including more flexibility in the pricing of contracts.
+The expected time frame is for this first tranche to come into force in April 2024.
+The second tranche will likely focus on reporting and technical changes proposed in the Command Paper.